Praashoo7/Figma-Front-End/README.md

 # [Restro/Hotel Management Website](https://praashoo7.github.io/Photo-Gallery-React/)

 While learning Figma, I created a Design for a Restro/Hotel Management Website for a Project.
 And then did the Front-End work for it.
-Below are Screenshot of the Pages.<br>
+Below are Screenshot of the Pages.<br><br>

 ## Light Mode
 ![Readme Image](ReadMe-Images/Light_Mode/Login_Light.png)